smartshark27/game-of-phones/README.md

-# game-of-phones
+# phuzzle
 In development.
-A multiplayer coop puzzle game that involves placing phones together to match a pattern.
+A multiplayer coop puzzle game that involves placing phones together to complete an animation.